We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Where Wise fits: Teams that already handle contracts and tax compliance and just need the cheapest, most transparent way to send the money.

-Pricing model: Flat $49 per finalized contract, one-time.
-Transaction fees passed through at cost, no FX markup, no subscription.
+Pricing model: $49 per contractor per month.
+Transaction fees passed through at cost, competitive FX and a 1% contractor withdrawal fee, cancel anytime.

-Omnivoo Contract Management is the alternative that changes the cost shape rather than just the brand.
-Instead of a per-seat monthly fee, you pay $49 once when a contract is finalized.
-Later payments on the same contract do not regenerate a fee.
-There is no per-seat charge, so there is no idle-month leakage, and the exchange rate is passed through at cost with no margin added.
+Omnivoo Contract Management is the alternative that changes the FX layer rather than just the brand.
+The seat is $49 per contractor per month, in line with the per-seat structure the rest of the category uses, but the exchange rate is passed through at cost with no margin added.
 The contract, the tax form, and the payout sit in one flow.
 This is stated as our own pricing on /solutions/contract-management.

 Pricing models compared